Shipeasy

 Production readyOn this page · 6 min readUpdated · May 3, 2026Works with · Server SDK

-ShipEasy Experiments lets you ask "is the new thing actually better?" and get a defensible answer.
+Shipeasy Experiments lets you ask "is the new thing actually better?" and get a defensible answer.

 You define what you want to measure (a metric), set up variant payloads (the groups), let users land in one bucket or another, log conversions, and look at the dashboard the next morning.
 The platform handles assignment, exposure stitching, deduplication, daily aggregation, and the statistics.